 How does deliberate practice factor in to your learning habits?
 Please comment and share with other readers.

-P.S. – Be sure to check out why deliberate practice may not be enough.
+P.S. – Also be sure to check out why deliberate practice may not be enough.